Water Butts: The Best Options to Help Start Saving Water Today

-Many water butts come complete with diverters, designed to fit on to the end of your downpipe and direct the water into the butt.
+Many come complete with diverters, designed to fit on to the end of your downpipe and direct the water into the butt.
 Some also come fitted with hose fit taps.
 These not only act as taps from which to dispense your collected water, but can also be fixed to your hose.

 (MORE: What is an Eco Home?)